Lionel Messi signs 2-year contract with Paris Saint-Germain | DW | 10.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Argentinian football star is sending the French club to a new era after ending his 21-year career at Barcelona.
-He said the club "matches my football ambitions."
+The Argentinian has the option of adding a third year, after ending his two-decade association with FC Barcelona.
+He said PSG "matches my football ambitions."

-Argentinian forward Lionel Messi has signed a two-year contract with Paris Saint-Germain (PSG), with the option of an additional year, the French club announced on Tuesday.
+Argentinian football star Lionel Messi has signed a two-year contract with Paris Saint-Germain (PSG), with the option of an additional year, the French club announced on Tuesday.

+The forward announced last week he would be leaving Barcelona after a career spanning more than two decades at the La Liga club.

-PSG revealed that Messi will wear the number 30 — the same number he had when he began his professional career at Barcelona between 2004-2006.
+PSG revealed that Messi will wear the number 30 — the same number he had when he made his professional debut at Barcelona in 2004.
+Messi first arrived at the Catalan club four years earlier, as a 13-year-old.

 "Everything about the club matches my football ambitions.
 I know how talented the squad and the coaching staff are here.
 I am determined to help build something special for the club and the fans, and I am looking forward to stepping out onto the pitch at the Parc des Princes.''